zenzett/todo-list-app/README.md

 # ToDoList Project

-A website that shows 'Now Playing' movies, your favorited movies, and movie's details. <br />
+A website that can input a task you want to do to a list, your tasks, and the task details. <br />
 Made with *React Vite* and some libraries such as *Tailwind CSS*, *Daisy UI*, *React Icons*, etc.

 Ensure you have a proper browser, then click link below to check the website. <br />